What's behind the fall in investment account balances?

 It’s also important to remember that falls in share markets provide good buying opportunities for active investment managers, such as the team at ANZ Investments.
 Our team continues to monitor the situation and has used the recent weakness in financial markets to buy into those areas of the market, and companies, which now present better value.

 Market falls are part and parcel of investing, so it’s best to focus on what you can control.
 Here are some simple things you can do to make sure you’re prepared for periods such as this:

 - Check that you’re invested in the right fund for your life stage and attitude towards risk.
 Our handy Risk Profile Tool can help you choose.

 - Continue making regular contributions into your investment account, if you can.
 Investing through a market downturn means you can pick up investments at lower prices.

-- If you’re still not sure and want some help, seek personalised advice from a financial adviser.
-If you don’t have an adviser, you can get personalised advice from ANZ's financial experts - it's easy and it's free, simply call our Wealth Direct team on 0800 269 238.
+- If you’re still not sure and want some help, seek advice from a financial adviser.
+If you don’t have an adviser, you can get advice from ANZ's financial experts - it's easy and it's free, simply call our Wealth Direct team on 0800 269 238.